DbUp/DbUp/docs/more-info/convention-check.md

       <Error Condition="%(Content.Extension) == '.sql'"
              Text="Nothing should be marked as Content, check your scripts are marked as Embedded Resource" />
     </Target>

+You can have DbUp add this script for you via Package Manager Console

+    PM> Add-DbUpEmbeddedCheck -ProjectName SomeSolution.DataMigration

+or  alternatively, you could pick the project from the Default project dropdown, and then run

+    PM> Add-DbUpEmbeddedCheck